 Roasted Strawberry Napoleon

-Roasting the strawberries softens them and draws out their sweetness.
+Roasting the strawberries with vanilla for the filling softens them and draws out their sweetness.

 - 2 tablespoons light corn syrup